Hey friend and Welcome!

 If you need a mic more suited to vocals (female in particular), rap vocals, and instrument recording, the 770 is the way to go.
 Just be aware that some extra accessories are required.

-The Blue Yeti does amazing with voice over and pod-casting type stuff, so if you will be using it primarily just to speak, it is the best option here.
+The Blue Yeti does amazing with voice-over and pod-casting type stuff, so if you will be using it primarily just to speak, it is the best option here.
+It’s the all-in-one solution power-packed with everything you need to get started recording.
+To me and many others, it’s the best USB microphone on the market.
+If you’re looking for some more in-depth information about it, check out my:

 Which mic suits your needs?